FahadKHAN-4/Credit-Card-Fraud-Detection/README.md

 The goal of this project to classify fradulent credit card transaction using the credit card fraud detection dataset on kaggle. https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download <br />

-The following files are used to run this repository: <br />
+The following files are used to use this repository: <br />
-  1: fraud-detection.ipynb <br />
+  - fraud-detection.ipynb <br />
-  2: README.md <br />
-  3: 'creditcard.csv' clone this repositorty and add 'creditcard.csv' from kaggle to the same folder) <br />
+  - 'creditcard.csv' clone this repositorty and add 'creditcard.csv' from kaggle to the same folder) <br />

 ### Overall Project Information:<br />
   - Language: Python <br />